 Backgammon Masters Awarding Body (BMAB)

 The luck factor in backgammon is so substantial that tournament results, even over the length of a career, won’t reliably reward excellence.
 But now neural net programs have provided a way to quantitatively asses playing skills based on something more than winning or losing.
 By transcribing and analyzing matches using eXtreme Gammon (XG), we can arrive at a player’s overall Performance Rating (PR) — a function of how much equity a player gives up per move by misplaying checkers or cube decisions.
 The lower the PR, the stronger the player.
-BMAB has initiated a formalized program by which players apply ahead of time to have their tournament matches submitted for rating purposes (no cherry-picking!), and after a minimum quota of experience points are reached, mastership titles and proficiency certificates are awarded.
-Of course, the entire project is premised on the view that “playing like XG” is the “best” way to play backgammon.
-But there are differences of opinion as to whether “playing for PR” is an optimal strategy for winning actual matches against human beings.
-BMAB hosts special “Ratings Tournaments” where participants seek to improve their BMAB rating, and prize money is of secondary interest.
-But players may, if they choose, record their own matches at various tournament events and submit them for ratings credit if they make the proper arrangements in advance.
+BMAB has initiated a formalized program by which players apply ahead of time to have their tournament matches submitted for rating purposes (no cherry-picking!), and earn mastership titles and proficiency certificates based on long-term PR rating.
+Of course, the entire project is premised on the view that “playing like XG” is the “best” way to play backgammon, and there are differences of opinion as to whether “playing for PR” is an optimal strategy against human beings.
+Our own Marty Storer has earned Grandmaster Level 2 status, while two former club champs have earned Master status, Matt Rekalitis (Level 2) and Albert Steg (Level 3).

 Anytime you perform a google search on some backgammon topic or question, you’re likely to wind up at Tom Keith’s incredibly packed website.
 Want to see a list of all the Monte Carlo Champions and Runners-up?
 Galore!
 Lessons (over a dozen of them) on the various methods of counting pips?
 Galore!
 Quizzes?
 Annotated games?
 Rules and Variations?
 Galore!
 One of the most generous and significant things Tom has done, though, is that he mined thousands of 1990’s posts to the USENET backgammon forum rec.games.backgammon for the most useful, substantial, interesting posts on a variety of topics and archived them under topical headings for easy access.
 While Galore’s web design is very 1998, and you’re never sure exactly where you are at any given moment with regard to the rest of the site, it’s lots of fun and super instructive to explore.
 (The Home Page pictured is actually not the best place to start for browsing articles on playing topics: this is.)